coryodaniel/ingestor/README.md

 # Ingestor

-Not ready for use, currently porting code into this from a private repo...

 A simple DSL for importing data from text and csv files to ActiveRecord.
 This was originally designed to continually import changing data from EAN and Geonames.